-This post sets out how to design a scrutiny work programme so that it is focussed on the right issues and has the support of everyone involved.
-It’s a summary of the things I’ve found useful over the years.
+This post sets out my take on how to design a scrutiny work programme so that it’s focussed on the right issues and has the support of everyone involved.

 Designing a work programme is one of the most important activities for anyone involved in scrutiny.

 A good work programme ensures that scrutiny is focussing on the things that matter most and is making the best use of scarce time and resources.
 More than this, when it’s done right, the process of designing a work programme can promote transparency and public participation and be a positive demonstration of good governance.

 While every process will be different – and quite rightly so, because every organisation is different – there are some fundamentals that underpin every good process.

 Finally, while this is written with local government scrutiny in mind, it should also be helpful for housing association tenants, school governors or anyone else in a scrutiny role.

 When designing a work programme it’s helpful to bear in mind that: